yaph/coderstats/README.md

     * Fetch data from coderwall provided user has specified the coderwall name into coderwall collection
     * Allow data update if older than 24 hrs
 * Delete account feature for authenticated users
-* Move controller logic from github.rb to helpers.rb
 * User RSS feed
 * Don't display empty tabs
 * More details on repos like collaborators http://developer.github.com/v3/repos/collaborators/